jrdegbe/thamesthrive-api/docs/qa/i_get_error_api_invaild_from_mailchimp.md

 * In the "Profile" section, choose "Extras" and then "API keys".
 * To add email addresses to a Mailchimp audience, you need the Mailchimp API key.
 Click on "Create A Key" under the "Your API keys" section and generate a new API key.
 * To send one-to-one transactional emails, you need the Mandrill API key.
 Click on "Add a Mandrill API Key" and follow the instructions.
 Note that you will need to verify your domain with Mandrill to send one-to-one emails.
-* Once you have generated the API keys, copy the respective key (Mailchimp API or Mandrill API) and paste it into the Token field in the Tracardi Form or your Mailchimp integration settings in Tracardi.
+* Once you have generated the API keys, copy the respective key (Mailchimp API or Mandrill API) and paste it into the Token field in the ThamesThrive Form or your Mailchimp integration settings in ThamesThrive.

 For more information on generating, disabling, and deleting API keys in Mailchimp, you can refer to the official Mailchimp documentation at https://mailchimp.com/help/about-api-keys/.